Sourdough basics

 Next day, let the dough from Day 1 come to room temperature.
 When ready, follow these instructions which are partly a duplicate of Day 1.
 I commonly move the dough to the mixing bowl of my stand mixer for knead.
 This is helpful when making a softer, wetter dough like Focaccia.
 Other times, I use the same container to follow a no knead approach.

-- Measure the same amount of water from Day 1 into your container with the dough.
+• Measure the same amount of water from Day 1 into your container with the dough.

-- Measure the same amount of flour from Day 1 into the same container.
-Mix the flour into the dough with your stand mixer or hands.
+• Mix the flour into the dough with your stand mixer or hands.
 For making a Focaccia with the stand mixer, I like using the paddle attachment on medium speed until the dough pulls away from side of the bowl and the gluten has developed.

-- When dough is mixed well, add the dough to your proof container of choice.
+• When dough is mixed well, add the dough to your proof container of choice.
+Cover the dough and let sit for ~60 mins, more time is ok.

-- After the rest, repeat the pull, stretch and fold with more rest between.
+• After the rest, repeat the pull, stretch and fold with more rest between.
 Repeat the process for a couple times.
 When the dough is showing a nice skin when formed, it is ready to shape into a loaf.

-- Gather the baking dish you want to use for your loaf.
+• Gather the baking dish you want to use for your loaf.
 This might be a cast iron skillet, ceramic pan, baguette pan, etc. I like lining my dish with parchment paper.
 Add the shaped dough and cover for final proofing.

-- After proofing, pre-heat the oven to your desired temp to bake usually 350 to 400 F. Bake the loaves until inside temp is 180F which usually about 20 mins.
-Often I like pulling the dough from the container using the parchment paper then place the parchment and dough in the oven.
+• Often I like pulling the dough from the proofing container using the parchment paper then place the parchment and dough in the oven to bake.
 I have a large, rectangular pizza stone which is always in my oven.

 Leave a comment